 |Driveway / Entrance Permit

 Whenever a new driveway or entrance is constructed in the city where connection is made to a public street or right of way, a private driveway or entrance permit is required by the City Code.
-These permits are issued at no cost to the property owner, but must be secured prior to construction in order to permit Engineering to determine the site-specific requirements for the permit.
+These permits cost $25 to the property owner, and must be secured prior to construction in order to permit Engineering to determine the site-specific requirements for the permit.

 |Work in Right of Way Permit